-Applications of AI and machine learning in 5G
+Applications of artificial intelligence and machine learning in 5G

 As 5G standards mature more quickly and its pre-commercial tests are carried out around the globe, the pace of 5G deployment is speeding up and more innovative applications are made possible through 5G networks.
 In the era of 5G, telecom carriers are also faced with the challenges of network complexity, diverse services and personalized user experience.